 My Halfway Visit Experience

-My halfway visit for bariatric surgery occurred one week after I learned of my then-husband’s betrayal and decided to leave my marriage.
+My halfway visit for bariatric surgery occurred one week after I learned of my ex-husband’s betrayal and decided to leave my marriage.
 It was an exceptionally tough time for me.
 Not only was I working my way through this life-changing physical and mental experience, but now my whole world was turned upside down.

 Luckily, I have two of the greatest parents in the world, and my mom accompanied me to this visit.
-She not only wanted to support me, but also wanted to meet the doctor who would be performing surgery on her daughter.
+She not only wanted to support me but also wanted to meet the doctor who would be performing surgery on her daughter.
 It was great to have my mom there for support.
 She helped me remember to ask the important questions and showed my doctor that I had family support.

 My doctor was pleased with my progress.
 At this point, I had lost about 40 pounds.
 I also completed my cardiology, pulmonology and psych evals, along with three of my six nutrition classes.
 I still had to finish my physical therapy evaluation and three more nutrition classes.
-Prior to this visit, I also had my first upper endoscopy.
+Before this visit, I also had my first upper endoscopy.
 We discussed how I was feeling and how I responded to treatment.

 The surgeon reviewed my final requirements with me and scheduled a second upper endoscopy to make sure the ulcers were gone.
-We decided on gastric bypass surgery to help with my acid reflux (I ultimately ended up with a vertical sleeve gastrectomy because the surgeon couldn’t move my intestines enough for bypass surgery).
+We decided on gastric bypass surgery to help with my acid reflux (I ultimately ended up with a gastric sleeve because the surgeon couldn’t move my intestines enough for bypass surgery).
 Overall, it was a great appointment and another item checked off my list!

 The halfway visit for bariatric surgery is a great time to do some self-reflection.
 Check to see how you’re doing with the habits you need to change in your life.
 For example, are you practicing to chew 20 to 30 times per bite?
 Are you slowing down when you eat?
 Have you quit drinking soda and other sugary drinks?

-Also check in to see how you’re doing with exercise.
+Also, check in to see how you’re doing with exercise.
 Are you trying to walk more during your day?
 Have you found an exercise you love?
 Are you managing your stress better?
 Are you sleeping more?
 All of these habits are ones you’ll need to adhere to after surgery.
 Making changes now when you are pre-op makes your life particularly easier after surgery.

 Surgery is a tough road.
 By changing your habits before surgery, you’re proving to yourself and to your medical team that you have what it takes to be successful.
 It’s so important to start working on and solidifying these habits now so that you can learn to work your tool successfully after surgery.